smartdevicelink/protocol_spec/README.md

 ### 4.6 Secondary Transport

-After successful Version Negotiation, an application may set up another physical transport between the head unit.
-This additional transport is called "Secondary Transport".
-The initial transport used for Version Negotiation is called "Primary Transport".
+>Added: Protocol version 5.1.0

-#### 4.6.1 Secondary Transport registration
+After the RPC service has been established on an initial transport, it is possible to utilize a different transport beyond the initial transport for certain services.
+This additional transport is called the "Secondary Transport".
+The initial transport used to start the RPC service is called the "Primary Transport".

-During Version Negotiation, Core includes `secondaryTransports` parameter in Start Service ACK frame to notify which transport is available for Secondary Transport.
-Note that Core will not include the parameter if the application does not support protocol version 5.1.0 or higher.
+#### 4.6.1 Secondary Transport Registration

-The application may initiate a connection for Secondary Transport after it receives Start Service ACK frame with the parameter.
+The RPC `StartServiceACK` will include information on potential Secondary Transports in the parameter `secondaryTransports` if any are supported.
+Once received, it is possible to register the session on the Secondary Transport if connected; if the transport is not connected it will have to either wait until an update is received through the `TransportEventUpdated` frame or the physical connection is made.

-Once the connection for Secondary Transport is established, the application must send out Register Secondary Transport frame on the transport.
-Core responds with either Register Secondary Transport ACK frame or Register Secondary Transport NAK frame.
-The application may utilize Secondary Transport once it receives Register Secondary Transport ACK frame.
+Once the connection for Secondary Transport is established, if the application wishes to utilize that transport as a SecondaryTransport, the application is required to send a `RegisterSecondaryTransport` frame on that transport.
+The head unit will respond with either a`RegisterSecondaryTransportACK` or `RegisterSecondaryTransportNAK` frame.
+If the registration was successful and the application receives a `RegisterSecondaryTransportACK`, it may then utilize the Secondary Transport to start services.

-##### 4.6.1.1 Register Secondary Transport request
+##### 4.6.1.1 RegisterSecondaryTransport

 ##### Application -> Head Unit